priyahitee/formvalidation/README.md

 # formvalidation

-Form validation on Client Server Side with javascript https://priyahitee.github.io/formvalidation/
+Created a simple login page with frontend validation by using javascript.

+Preview:
+https://priyahitee.github.io/formvalidation/

 Technologies Used:
-HTML, CSS and frontend validation through javascript
+* HTML
+* CSS
+* javascript